 If you’re wondering “what does a music therapist do on a daily basis?”, the main focus of the role is to create a safe and supportive environment.
 Within which clients can express themselves through sound and music.

-A music therapist job description also involves helping clients develop insight and find ways to relate to others.
+In terms of music therapist job description, it also involves helping clients develop insight and find ways to relate to others.
 Or, develop an awareness of their own feelings, through to helping them bring about positive change in their lives.

 Day to day, you might be working in groups or with individuals who have learning disabilities, mental health problems, speech and language difficulties, or an injury or illnes.
 It can be challenging, but also very rewarding.